matkonnerth/opcuatesttool/README.md

 ## Jobs

 A job represents a single test run and executes a performance test script.
-The end user can implement performance test scripts with chaiscript.
+The end user can implement performance test scripts with lua.

-The following opc ua specific types / method calls are exposed to the chai script interpreter:
+The following opc ua specific types / method calls are exposed to the sol2 lua script interpreter:

 * Variant read(NodeId id): reads the value attribute of a node
 * void write(NodeId, Variant value): writes to the value attribute of a node